Akihiro-Miyazaki/sdl_core_guides/docs/bestpractice/4.2.wifi_connection/index.md

 WiFi connection will be established between the SDL App and the HU by following the SmartDeviceLink protocol specification (https://www.smartdevicelink.com/en/guides/sdl-overview-guides/protocol-spec/).
 Then, it will be registered as SecondaryTransport.

-*Due to the limitation of iOS specification, WiFi connection will be disabled when the SDL App goes "BACKGROUND" or the mobile screen is locked.
+Note : Due to the limitation of iOS specification, WiFi connection will be disabled when the SDL App goes "BACKGROUND" or the mobile screen is locked.
 Therefore, WiFi can not be connected as a PrimaryTransport.

 ### 3.2.
 Connection Method